Alexjkrause/CARLIOS/README.md

 The three script files have pretty extensive comments about what each line of code is/does, but any questions can be sent to a.krause@ucl.ac.uk (until Dec 2023).

+Also included in this bundle is an Excel file which contains Tables S1-6 from the paper, which includes the tiepoints for the new age model, geochemical data from this study, and the proxy data (CO2, temperature, pH) from Henehan et al. (2020) updated to the 2020 GTS.